ayub69/ayub-taha-project-oop/README.md

 Game description:

 So, in "Cosmic Escape," you've got 3 characters to choose from.
 Pick one, set the difficulty, and hit play.
 Now, use the up, down, left, and right keys to move around.
 Quick tip: go more left and right – it's speedier.
 Your goal?
 Cruise through 5 planets to win.
 But watch out for random aliens and asteroids—they're trouble.
 Oh, and there are two power-ups: Bolt which zaps threats in its way , and Nuke?
 Boom, it clears the Current screen from threats.
 Ready for some space action?
 Let's roll!

+all neccassary commenting has been made , the variable names are quite self explanatory